 Lack of Real-Time Visibility

 Journal entry accounting often involves manual data entry and reconciliation processes, which can be time-consuming and prone to errors.
 As a result, financial information may not always be up-to-date or readily available for decision-making purposes and historical documentation.
 In today's fast-paced business environment, real-time visibility into sales and expenses is essential for agile decision-making and strategic planning and legal liability protections.
 In particular, sales, payroll, A/R and A/P require documentation should a need arise to document sales taxes, income taxes, employee wage, payroll taxes and purchase or sales costs.
+In particular, it is not possible to add the billable expense feature to a journal entry.

 Complexity and Inefficiency